zapta/apio-wiki-dev/docs/cmd-apio-format.md

 # Apio format

-The `apio format` command formats the project's source files to ensure consistent style without changing their semantics.
-It can format specific files or all project source files by default.
+The `apio format` command formats project source files to ensure consistent style without changing their behavior.
+You can format specific files or let it format all project files by default.

-> The file arguments are relative to the project directory, even if the `--project-dir` option is used.
+> File paths are always relative to the project directory, even when using `--project-dir`.

 ## EXAMPLES